imapp-pl/gas-cost-estimator/docs/report_impact.md

 For instance, if a transaction executes ADD ten times and gas cost is lowered from 3 to 1, then the trasaction gas cost is to be lowered by 20 gas.

+### Backwards Compatibility

+Backwards Compatibility for this work means that changes provided by EIP-7904 will not break any existing contract.
+It needs to be defined: what is positive/negative result of verification, what are means to examine contracts.
+The task requires some heuristics.

+Instead of smartcontract analysis, including static analysis, another approach is adopted, based on empiric data.
+Each transaction is re-executed in the same context but with modified gasometering according to EIP-7904.
+So we have the original execution of transaction and the simulation with modified gasometer.
+Re-exucution in the same context means that at the beginning the simulation has the same blockchain state as the original transaction.
+Then the execution outcomes are compared.

+Note that different outcomes does not mean automatically that the contract is broken.
+Further investigation may be require to diagnose a cause.
+This is another work to be done and it requires case by case approach - it is not covered by this report.

+#### Methodology